vincentlan15/String-Regex-Manipuplation/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:6569731b94
 ## Strip Away a New Line

-We have a damaged digital file of "The Tale of Two Cities," where the opening is mixed with "0"s.
+We have a damaged digital file of "The Tale of Two Cities," where the opening is mixed with "0"s at the beginning and end.
 Try to get rid of these "0"s using `strip`.
 Remember the basic syntax of "0" is `str.strip(string)`

 *** =instructions
 - Use `strip` to delete `0` from `text`.